codatio/codat-docs/docs/assess/loans/loan-transactions.md

 title: Loan transactions
 description: "Learn how to identify a company's loans to better understand its financial health"
 sidebar_label: "Loan transactions endpoint"
-createdAt: "2023-06-15T10:32:29.917Z"
-updatedAt: "2023-06-21T16:35:29.376Z"
 ---

-## Introduction to Loan transactions endpoint
 Loan data is often not uniform, spread across a variety of software applications and the data can be difficult to interpret.
 These loans are often hard to identify, analyze, and group.
 Manually going through data and identifying loans is time-consuming and repetitive, and introduces room for human error.

-Our Loan Transactions endpoint can identify loans from a company's accounting, banking and commerce integrations.
+Our Loan Transactions endpoint can identify loans from a company's accounting, banking, and commerce integrations.
 It can work across a variety of integrations for all three integration types.

 The endpoint will give analysts a better idea of the loan obligations a company may have by identifying their loan transactions and loan repayments.
-This will be done via showing the amount of a loan a company has paid off and the number of loans a company has.
+This will be done by showing the amount of a loan a company has paid off and the number of loans a company has.

 The endpoint can show:
 - The loan drawdowns a company has